usgs/best-practices/README.md

 ## Developement
 ### Code Reviews
-Conderations when conducting code reviews:
+Considerations when conducting code reviews:
 * Application Security – This reminds developers to handle buffer overruns, mask or remove any internal resource references, and verifying server-side validity checks to coincide with client-side ones.
 Often overlooked security items such as session information, transaction controls, developer back-doors, and hard-coded passwords are questioned.
 * Error Handling – This area is looked at to help ensure safe and user-friendly end-user experiences by questioning function caller notifications, assertions, and exception handling.
 It’s also important not to give too much information in errors, so that is examined as well.
 Performance – Since this is always a concern, our checklist identifies some key areas that need to be reviewed, such as recursive functions, duplicated objects, system call blocks, and busy waits.